Jump To A Topic

 A Cascading Style Sheet, or a CSS, is a coding component that adds or changes the style of a web page.
 CSS can alter fonts, page colors, the location of images and text, as well as the placement and appearance of other design elements.
 In CSS, style sources are rendered in the order of precedence.
 You can use CSS to define variations of a web page for different screen sizes and devices.

 CMS is an acronym for Content Management System.
 A content management system is a web application that enables page publishing, editing and management without the need for coding or programming skills.
 However, a seasoned programmer can customize pages within the application.
 CMS applications use a centralized interface for all administrative functions, including editing and publishing, user management, advertising and banner management, membership management and workflow control.
-Most CMS packages also include indexing, search functions and revision management.
-Popular open source CMS applications include WordPress, Joomla, Drupal, DotNetNuke and ModX, though many more are available.
+Most CMS packages also include indexing, search functions, and revision management.
+Popular open source CMS applications include WordPress, Joomla, Drupal, DotNetNuke, and ModX, though many more are available.

 The Description Tag is the metatag coded into a web page that describes the content of the page.
 The description tag is very important because this tag contains the text that displays in search engine results for your website.
 In other words, when you search Google, the results page displays a series of links, each with a block of text underneath.
 The description tag provides the text that displays for your site in the SERPS.
-The optimal length for the description tag is approximately 150 characters, including spaces.
+The optimal length of the description tag is approximately 150 characters, including spaces.

 A Dropdown Menu, also known as a dropdown box or list, is a menu of options that appears when you click on an element, such as a link or button, in a web page or an application.
 An example of a dropdown menu that most of us have had some experience with is the Expiration Month box when you enter your credit or debit card information on a shopping site.
-When you click on the Expiration Month box, a list of the 12 month options appears.
+When you click on the Expiration Month box, a list of the 12-month options appears.

 Faceted Navigation is a strategy for filtering web content, for example, by price range or color.
 Though this strategy is beneficial for users, it is not search engine friendly because many near duplicate pages are required.
 Duplicate pages dilute search engine indexing signals so not all pages are crawled.

-The Favicon is the tiny icon that appears next to the page title on a browser tab or bookmark link.
+The Favicon is the tiny icon that appears next to the page title in a browser tab or bookmark link.
 Sometimes, the favicon appears in front of the URL in the browser’s address bar.
 Favicons also appear in the bookmark list, in front of the link to the bookmarked page.
 Some search engines, such as Duck Duck Go, list favicons next to site links in the results pages.

 The dimensions of a favicon are 16 x 16 pixels, and they must have the “.ico” file extension.
 Many companies use a variation of their logo for this icon.
 The favicon is a great way to brand your site while making your site easier to identify when several tabs are open in a browser.

 The Font Family, also known as the font face, is the typeface that appears in the web browser to users.
 Font Family is also a presentation attribute that is applied to text in CSS and formerly in the deprecated HTML “font” attribute.
-Examples of options for the Font Family attribute include Times New Roman, Verdana and Lucida.
+Examples of options for the Font Family attribute include Times New Roman, Verdana, and Lucida.

 Font Weight specifies the thickness of the text characters between the standard Normal and Bold options.
 Though some fonts are only available in Normal or Bold weight, you can specify a Font Weight between Normal and Bold in most font families.